commonapproach/CIDS/POLICIES.md

 ## Ontology Versioning

-The ontology uses simple version tracking using the appropriate OWL, Void and DCAT versioning properties. `owl:previousVersion` triples are provided for applications to track earlier versions.
+The ontology uses semantic version tracking using the appropriate OWL, Void and DCAT versioning properties. `owl:previousVersion` triples are provided for applications to track earlier versions.